 As for the interior, there’s just so much space inside.
 Thanks to the E-GMP’s flat floor, there are tons of legroom for both front and rear passengers, and another party trick called the “Universal Island.”
 This is a movable center console that slides as far back as 140mm, making the cabin a little flexible.
 Rear passengers also have more space thanks to the front seats being 30% thinner, with most of the interior trim being sourced from eco-friendly, sustainably sourced materials.

 The Ioniq 5 has 12-inch screens across the dashboard: one for the digital gauge cluster, and one for the touchscreen infotainment.
-The car interestingly has an augmented-reality head-up display, which basically uses the entire windshield to display directions and other information.
+The car interestingly has an augmented-reality heads-up display, which basically uses the entire windshield to display directions and other information.
 This works in tandem with Hyundai’s SmartSense driver assistance system, too.

 As for configurations, the car can be specced with two battery capacities: 58kWh or 72.6kWh.
 There are also two driveline options: a single motor with rear-wheel drive, and a dual motor with all-wheel drive.
 All combinations are limited to 185km/h.
 The AWD option with the biggest battery has power and torque outputs of 302hp and 605Nm.
 That’s good for a 0-to-100km/h time of 5.2 seconds.
 Get rid of the front drive motor and potential range is around 480km.